 -Fairly solid build quality

 -Delivered a good 4.9-5v

--Solid USB connector -Wasn't powerful enough to charge my ipod touch (4th gen) or Nexus 4, however was able to charge my iPod video (5th gen) Mine came in it's bag with a little black ...
+-Solid USB connector -Wasn't powerful enough to charge my ipod touch (4th gen) or Nexus 4, however was able to charge my iPod video (...
 Read more

 - Small, easy to use